-MITIGATION MEASURES Environmental Resource Avoidance, Minimization, and Mitigation Measures Air Quality The implementation of BMPs during construction will reduce the potential for Project-related impacts to air quality.
-The Project will implement the following measures, as appropriate, to control dust emissions consistent with OAR 340-208-0210, Requirements for Fugitive Emissions: • Use of water or chemicals, where possible, for dust control during demolition of existing buildings or structure, construction operations, grading of roads, or clearing of land • Application of water or other suitable chemicals on unpaved roads, material stockpiles, and other surfaces that can create airborne dust • Full or partial enclosure of materials stockpiles in cases where application of water or chemicals is not sufficient to prevent particulate matter from becoming airborne • Installation and use of hoods, fans, and fabric filters to enclose and vent the handling of dusty materials • Adequate containment during sandblasting or similar operations • Covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne • The prompt removal from paved streets of earth or other material that does or may become airborne ODOT will also monitor construction contractors to ensure contractor compliance with ODOT standard specifications for Construction Section 290, Environmental Protection, which includes the following: limits the idling time of trucks and other diesel-powered equipment to 5 minutes when not in use or in motion, requires truck staging areas to be located in areas where emissions would have a minimum impact on sensitive populations (such as schools and residences), and requires the removal of all loose dirt and debris from trucks prior to leaving the construction areas.
-In addition, road or lane closures will be focused to non-peak traffic periods, when possible, to reduce the impact of construction delays on traffic flow and resultant vehicle emissions.
-ODOT's construction contractors will also adhere to OAR 731-005-0800, which is the Clean Diesel Construction Standard.
-As Climate Change Large reductions in GHG emissions are required to mitigate global climate change, so the State of Oregon, Multnomah County, and the City of Portland are taking multiple steps to reduce GHGs statewide via various programs and initiatives.
+Withgatter Medadi 65 Environmental Resource Avoidance, Minimization, and Mitigation Measures Air Quality The implementation of best management practices (BMPs) during construction would reduce the potential for Project-related impacts to air quality.
+The Project would implement the following measures, as appropriate, to control dust emissions consistent with OAR 340-208-0210, Requirements for Fugitive Emissions: • Use of water or chemicals, where possible, for dust control during demolition of existing buildings or structure, construction operations, grading of roads, or clearing of land • Application of asphalt, oil, water, or other suitable chemicals on unpaved roads, material stockpiles, and other surfaces that can create airborne dust • Full or partial enclosure of materials stockpiles in cases where application of oil, water, or chemicals is not sufficient to prevent particulate matter from becoming airborne • Installation and use of hoods, fans, and fabric filters to enclose and vent the handling of dusty materials • Adequate containment during sandblasting or similar operations • Using covers on open-bodied trucks during transport of materials that are likely to become airborne • Prompt removal of soil, dust, or other airborne-prone material from paved streets ODOT would also monitor construction contractors to ensure contractor compliance with ODOT standard specifications for Construction Section 290, Environmental Protection, which includes the following: limits the idling time of trucks and other diesel-powered equipment to 5 minutes when not in use or in motion, requires truck staging areas to be located in areas where emissions would have a minimum impact on sensitive populations (such as schools and residences), and requires the removal of all loose dirt and debris from trucks prior to leaving the construction areas.
+In addition, road or lane closures would be focused to non-peak traffic periods, when possible, to reduce the impact of construction delays on traffic flow and resultant vehicle emissions.
+Assuming compliance with OAR 340-208-0210 and ODOT standards for construction, the Revised Climate Change Large reductions in GHG emissions are required to mitigate global climate change, so the State of Oregon, Multnomah County, and the City of Portland are taking multiple steps to reduce GHGs statewide via various programs and initiatives.
 These programs and initiatives act to reduce transportation sources by encouraging electric vehicle use, shift from single-passenger commuting to carpooling, and mode shift from passenger vehicles to public transport and bicycles and/or pedestrian facilities, to name a few.
 Cumulatively, these will act to reduce GHG emissions statewide during the life of the Revised Build Alternative.
 No Project-level mitigation is proposed.